 Every legitimate 501c3 501(c)(3) church in America has one.
 If yours doesn't, you're one audit away from learning humility the hard way.

-Why Having a Church Conflict of Interest Policy Matters Spiritually
+Church Conflict of Interest Policy and Spiritual Accountability

 The first church treasurer in Scripture was Judas.
 The lesson writes itself, but most churches still manage to miss it.
 He carried the money bag, spoke the language of ministry, and used trust as camouflage.
 His downfall didn't start when he sold out Christ for silver, it started when no one was checking the books.
 Every act of corruption in the church follows that same pattern: a trusted hand holding the purse without accountability.
 Judas wasn't the last treasurer to prove that holiness without oversight is just temptation with a title.